sindrekjr/sentence-engine/README.md

 # sentence-engine
-This is a straightforward sentence generator which takes a template and a vocabulary that may be sorted in any way desired.
-It runs on [Node.js](https://nodejs.org/).
+A simple sentence generator running on [Node.js](https://nodejs.org/).
+It takes a template and vocabulary freely defined by the user.

 ## Features
 * Unbound vocabulary; define use case-specific categories or adhere to conventional keywords